 How we help them:

-Nowzad has now expanded our work to include an effective mobile ‘pop-up’ workshop to educate local Afghan muleteers about the importance of basic health checks for their donkey along with feeding requirements and required vaccinations.
+We promote healthy Afghan donkey ownership through effective mobile ‘pop-up’ workshop to educate local Afghan muleteers about the importance of basic health checks for their donkey along with feeding requirements and required vaccinations.

 Importantly, we even employ a farrier to relieve donkeys of painful and uncomfortable hooves, a small gesture that makes a big difference to the donkey’s quality of life.

-Our veterinarians are fully qualified and experienced in tending to any donkey that is sick or injured and we often offer ‘roadside assistance’ or out calls to donkeys in distress.
+Our veterinarians are fully qualified and experienced in tending to any donkey that is sick or injured and we often offer ‘roadside assistance’ or out patient calls to donkeys in distress.